 “Well, after 4 years in the market as a “divorced + 1 “, I thought of summarizing this situation in several stages that characterize every man who came on to me until now, and also about my routine life:

+You stand at the bus station waiting for the bus.
+You wear jeans, a T-shirt and hiking shoes.
 Actually, there’s nothing to hint that I am divorced.
 Then someone comes along and just like the stages of mourning, he goes through several stages as soon as he realizes that I am divorced with a child:

 And now I am wondering out loud, “How should we look?”
 Wear a mini skirt, high heels, dye our hair to blond, start smoking KENT cigarettes and drink coffee with milk?
 (Stereotype in Israel for divorced women) Should we put a sign on our forehead ‘divorced +1 for the brave only’?